NCSU-Libraries/circa/user_guide/quickstart_demo.md

    1. This will import the vagrant box, boot up and run the ansible provisioner which installs all of the necessary application components - it may take a little while for this process to complete. **At the end of the process you will see 1 failed task - this is expected.**

 9. From your terminal run `vagrant provision`
-10. run `vagrant ssh` to ssh into the newly created virtual machine
+10. Run `vagrant ssh` to ssh into the newly created virtual machine
-11. run `cd /vagrant` to change into the application root folder
+11. Run `cd /vagrant` to change into the application root folder
-12. run `rails s -b 0.0.0.0`
+12. Run `rails s -b 0.0.0.0` to start the application
-13. in your browser go to localhost:3000
+13. In your browser go to localhost:3000
-14. login using admin@circa as the username and  circa_admin as the password
+14. Log in using the username **admin@circa** and the password **circa_admin**
-15. click on locations > create new location
-    1. Give it a name and click create location